FXGO98/SELE_LCD_Nokia_Task/README.md

 ## Game Operation

-The Game was developed with a bunch of different menus, besides the game itself.
+The Game was developed with a set of different menus, besides the game itself.
 A start menu that allows the game to begin.
 A pause menu that saves the current information about the game and allows to continue the game later or to quit it and a Game Over Menu that shows the score, after the snake dies.
 And a Win Menu that shows that the player reached the goal.

-In order to allow the logic transmission between menus and the continuity of the game, it was developed using a State Machine as showned in the figure below:
+In order to allow the logic transition between menus and the continuity of the game, it was developed using a State Machine as shown in the figure below:

 <p align="center">